peterwilsoncc/doitlive.peterwilson.cc/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 19.4 =
+= 19.9 =
-Release Date: July 26th, 2022
+Release Date: October 25th, 2022

-Yoast SEO 19.4 is out today!
-In this release, we’ve rolled out some improvements to our Schema structured data implementation.
-Additionally, we've fixed several bugs and added a couple of small enhancements to ensure you get the best user experience with Yoast SEO.
-But that's not all, we also have a new integration page coming in this release.
-Read more about what's new in Yoast SEO 19.4 in [our release post in English](https://yoa.st/release-26-7-22) or [our release post in Spanish](https://yoa.st/release-26-7-22-spanish)!
+Yoast SEO 19.9 is out today.
+Yoast SEO already supports the Schema necessary for Google's Site Names update, but we've expanded support for it in this release.
+In addition, we give users more control over what names they can add, including an alternate title.
+Of course, there's a lot more, so check it out!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-25-10-22) or [our release post in Spanish](https://yoa.st/release-25-10-22-spanish)!

 Enhancements:

-* Enhances the Integrations page and relocates it in the Yoast SEO sidebar menu.
-* Improves Schema for archive pages by using the featured image of the first post as `primaryImageOfPage` and by removing `potentialAction`.
-* Improves Schema for attachment pages by setting the proper `primaryImage` attribute.
-* Allows marking inside of Classic editor blocks in the Block/Gutenberg editor.
-* Improves the text analysis by adding curly (“”) and angular quotation marks («»).
-* Improves the text analysis by filtering out all versions of the ampersand (&).
-* Removes the date from the meta description for WooCommerce products.
+* Adds input fields to overwrite the site name, as well as an extra input field for a (potentially shorter) alternate name.
+Google introduced new support for [site names in Google Search](https://developers.google.com/search/blog/2022/10/introducing-site-names-on-search).
+Yoast SEO already outputs this value correctly, using the WordPress site name.
+With these changes, we have increased the control site owners have over this value.
+* Improves the Schema output for Organization by no longer putting out an empty array if no social profiles have been added for it.
+* Adds immediate keyphrase tracking after connecting to Wincher.

 Bugfixes:

+* Fixes a bug where a fatal error would be thrown when using the `wpseo_breadcrumb_links` filter in the wrong way on PHP 8.0+.
+* Fixes a bug where social or canonical URLs containing `@` would lead to encoding issues.
+Props to [@stodorovic](https://github.com/stodorovic).
+* Fixes a bug where the buttons in the _FAQ_ and in the _how-to_ block would be hardly visible when using a dark theme.
+* Fixes a bug where the number of words would be counted incorrectly when using Cyrillic script.
+Props to [kudinovfedor](https://github.com/kudinovfedor).
-* Fixes a bug where a notice was shown indicating that the Flesch reading ease score has moved from the readability analysis to the Insights for languages that do not have Flesch reading ease support.
+* Fixes a bug where the _previously used keyphrase_ assessment would also appear under the readability analysis tab when the cornerstone content toggle would be switched on.
+* Fixes a bug where the SEO optimization routine would give an error when an image file of an image linked in a post could not be retrieved.
-* Fixes a bug where an `Undefined index: SERVER_NAME` warning would be triggered in cronjobs or WP CLI commands.
+* Fixes a bug where the wrong canonical URL would be set on attachment pages.

+Other:

+* Adds taxonomy information to breadcrumbs of type "term" to be able to filter them better with the `wpseo_breadcrumb_links` filter.
+Props to [@svenvonarx](https://github.com/svenvonarx).
+* Adds a `wpseo_primary_category_admin_pages` filter to enable the use of the primary category in the post URL of additional admin pages besides the default ones.
+Props to [@ssvet](https://github.com/ssvet).
+* Reinstates the `wpseo_twitter_card_type` filter that was wrongly deprecated in 19.8.

-= 19.3 =
+= 19.8 =
-Release Date: July 12th, 2022
+Release Date: October 11th, 2022

-Yoast SEO 19.3 is out today!
-In this release, we’ve rolled out some improvements to our Schema structured data implementation.
-In addition, we also added an Insights tab with information about your content, improved our content analyses and a whole lot more.
-Read more about what's new in Yoast SEO 19.3 in [our release post in English](https://yoa.st/release-12-7-22) or [our release post in Spanish](https://yoa.st/release-12-7-22-spanish)!
+Yoast SEO 19.8 is out now!
+In this release, we’ve mainly focused on enhancements, fixes, and other improvements.
+For instance, you’ll find improvements to our structured data implementation.
+Check it out!
+Read more about what's new in Yoast SEO 19.8 in [our release post in English](https://yoa.st/release-11-10-22) or [our release post in Spanish](https://yoa.st/release-11-10-22-spanish)!

 Enhancements:

-* Adds an Insights tab to the editors which contains the Flesch reading ease score and feedback, (estimated) reading time, and word count.
-Since the Flesch reading ease score has been moved to the insights tab, it is removed from the readability analysis.
-* Changes the `@id` of the main Schema `WebPage` node to be just the permalink for the current page, for interoperability with other plugins.
-* Changes the logic of the Schema generation to prefer featured image and in-content images instead of OpenGraph and Twitter images.
-* Uses the site logo set in the customizer as the logo in our Schema `Organization` output when a site has not set a logo in the Yoast SEO settings.
+* Enhances the Schema breadcrumbs generation to make sure that empty list items are not included, preventing Schema validation errors.
+* Adds a `X-Robots-Tag: noindex, follow` header to all comment feeds to prevent them from being indexed, reducing duplicate content.
+* Removes two notifications from the Yoast SEO dashboard: the one suggesting enabling auto-updates, and the one suggesting activating an add-on that is installed but currently inactive.
-* Improves the author meta tag to be displayed only on posts.
+* Forces the `twitter:card` meta tag to the preferred `summary_large_image` value.
-* Adds a `wpseo_meta_author` hook to filter the content of the author meta tag.
-* Improves sentence recognition for German by disregarding ordinal numbers as potential sentence boundaries.
-* Adds canonical HTTP headers from RSS feeds to their parent URLs (for instance your homepage, or specific categories or tags), so the feeds themselves don't show up in search results.
-* Makes sure the `link` tag in the RSS feeds' `channel` section links to the most specific URL possible (for instance the category or tag the RSS feed is for) instead of the homepage.
-* Makes sure the title separator chosen in Yoast SEO is used for RSS feed titles too.

 Bugfixes:

-* Fixes a bug where the focus keyphrase in the Wincher integration table on posts and terms would not be marked with an asterisk.
+* Fixes a bug where a fatal error would be thrown on WordPress.com using PHP 8.0 in relation with the Debug Bar.
-* Fixes a bug where a warning would be triggered when author data wasn't available for a post.
+* Fixes a bug where a fatal error would be thrown when the `php_uname()` function is disabled by the web hosting provider and usage tracking is enabled.
-* Fixes a bug where disabled settings in the General page would be set to `Off` upon saving the settings form.
+* Fixes a bug where changes in the replacement variables (e.g. the value of the `%%title%%` replacement variable when the post title changes) would not be reflected in the Meta description length, the SEO title width, and the Keyphrase in SEO title assessments.
-* Fixes a bug where the desktop preview would show a truncated title, while the title length progress bar and title width assessment would indicate that the title length was still within the limits.
+* Fixes a bug where passing `__false` to the `wpseo_robots` filter would result in a `max-image-preview:large` robots meta directive instead of the desired `noindex, nofollow` directive.
+* Fixes a bug where robots meta tags would be unintentionally synchronized between pages in different languages when using multilingual plugins like WPML or Polylang.
-* Fixes a bug where the keyphrase density assessment errors, or fails to mark the found keyphrases in the text, when using keyphrases that include some regular expression control characters, for example brackets.
+* Fixes a bug where the query parameters from an image URL would be omitted in the sitemap.xml.
+* Fixes a bug where the sidebar issue counter would show a wrong number of issues, on the first page load after an issue was resolved.
+* Fixes a bug where Yoast SEO would conflict with Elementor, when Yoast SEO Premium or Yoast News SEO or Yoast Video SEO is active, throwing console errors.

+Other:

+* Deprecates the `wpseo_twitter_card_type` filter.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).